mdaines/viz-js/README.md

 This project is a Makefile for building Graphviz with Emscripten and a simple wrapper for using it in the browser.

+## DEPRECATED

+Viz.js is deprecated.
+You are welcome to fork the project.

 ## Getting Viz.js

 Install with Bower: